Valletta Software Development

 Introduction

-According to a report by Brainhub, companies that have adopted PWAs, such as AliExpress and Twitter, have reported significant increases in user engagement.
+According to a report by Brainhub, companies and startups that have adopted Progressive Web Apps (PWAs), such as AliExpress and Twitter, have reported significant increases in user engagement.
 For instance, AliExpress experienced a 104% increase in conversion rates for new users, while Twitter noted a 65% increase in pages per session and a 20% decrease in bounce rates.

 This perspective captures what makes PWAs particularly suitable for startups — a unique balance of performance, affordability, and user satisfaction that can propel growth from the very start.